fxu1024/fxu1024.github.io/docs/ds/addcdeservice.md

 ## 4. Configure the CDE CLI client

-**_NOTE:_** The CDE CLI can only be accessed by AD/LDAP users, so the Local admin account wont work here.
+> The CDE CLI can only be accessed by AD/LDAP users, so the Local admin account wont work here.
 You need to make sure your ad/ldap account is setup as a PowerUser.

 - In the Virtual Clusters column on the right, click the `Cluster Details` icon on the virtual cluster.